 Temple University is committed to a policy of equal opportunity for all in every aspect of its operations, including employment, service, and educational programs.
-The University has pledged not to discriminate on the basis of age, color, disability, marital status, nations origin or ethnic origin, race, religion, sex (including pregnancy), sexual orientation, veteran status and genetic information.
+The University has pledged not to discriminate on the basis of age, color, disability, marital status, national origin or ethnic origin, race, religion, sex (including pregnancy), sexual orientation, gender identity, genetic information, or veteran status.